HOPE for the Inner City - Mercy Ministries programs in Chattanooga.

 Anyone seeking assistance from HOPE for the Inner City will need to go through the case management process, which is the basic component of accessing help.
-Based on the results of this, and if the family has the ability to gain self-sufficiency, then they may be provided short term support such as food or money for rent or energy bills.
+Based on the results of this, and if the family has the ability to gain self-sufficiency, then they may be provided short term support such as free food or money for rent or energy bills.
 The aid is part of a service known as Mercy Ministries.
 A number of other resources will also be arranged for some clients.

 One of the core components case management is employment counseling.
 Trained specialists from the agency support individuals of all backgrounds.
 There are sessions for seniors who are seeking employment, the un-employed, or those looking to re-enter the Hamilton County workforce.
 During workshops counselors assist individuals some or all of the following.